Phone-GWP-group

 When would using returnable packaging be more appropriate?

-Returnable packaging is already well established in a number of manufacturing industries (being particularly prevalent in the automotive sector / supply chain) for a number of reasons.
+Returnable packaging is already well established in some manufacturing industries (being particularly prevalent in the automotive sector/supply chain) for several reasons.

-Firstly, the “lifetime” costs of the packaging are lower.
-Although initially more costly (as a higher volume needs to be purchased, and the more durable nature of the materials used), their longevity and reusability make them the more cost effective long-term option.
+Firstly, the packaging’s “lifetime” costs are lower.
+Although initially more costly (as higher volumes need to be purchased and the materials used are more durable), their longevity and reusability make them the more cost-effective long-term option.

-This can actually provide significant savings over the course of a couple years, particularly for businesses using large volumes of standard corrugated cardboard boxes.
+This can actually provide significant savings over a couple of years, particularly for businesses that use large volumes of standard corrugated cardboard boxes.

-Besides this, the handling of the packaging is usually improved – being easier to integrate handles, lids and even wheels – than single trip where the cost needing to be minimised inhibits the inclusion of such features.
+Besides this, the handling of packaging is usually improved – being easier to integrate handles, lids, and even wheels – than in single-trip packaging, where the cost needs to be minimised, which inhibits the inclusion of such features.

-The greater strength of the material used in returnable packaging also means that the contents are afforded more protection during shipping, reducing written of stock and the associate costs.
+The greater strength of the material used in returnable packaging also means the contents are afforded greater protection during shipping, reducing stock loss and associated costs.

 And if the containers are then also used “line-side”, the use of dividers and dunnage options for totes makes retrieval and stock checking the contents much easier than with corrugated packaging.

-Finally, the environmental impact is also lessened due to decreasing the amount of packaging that needs to be disposed of or recycled – as well as the energy required to continually manufacture new packaging.
+Finally, the environmental impact is reduced by reducing the amount of packaging that needs to be disposed of or recycled, as well as the energy required to manufacture new packaging continually.

 Reusable packaging